What is a Workflow? - Definition, Types, Examples - Overview

 83 percent of IT leaders believe workflow automation is necessary for digital transformation.
 48 percent of organizations are currently installing automation solutions to automate manual tasks.

-Benefits of Workflows
+Top Benefits of Using Workflows in Business

-Automation is a powerful tool that can revolutionize workflows and unlock productivity in the digital era.
+“Automation is a powerful tool that can revolutionize workflows and unlock productivity in the digital era.
 By leveraging automation, businesses can achieve higher efficiency, accuracy, and scalability, leading to cost savings, improved decision-making, and enhanced customer satisfaction” - Vivek Goel, NASSCOM

-Workflow automation software has many other benefits including:
+Workflow automation software has many other benefits, including:

 • Eliminating redundant tasks